-Effective June 1, 2016, the recreational bag limit for Atlantic cobia in Virginia was one-fish per person and a two-fish maximum per boat.
+Effective June 1, 2016, the recreational bag limit for Atlantic cobia in Virginia was one fish per person per day with a two fish vessel limit.
 Fish had to be at least 40 inches total length (TL); only one could be greater than 50 inches TL; and no gaffing was allowed.
 The season was open until August 30, 2016.
-Effective April 1, 2017, the recreational harvest limits in Virginia state waters were one-fish per person and three-fish per vessel; the minimum size limit was 40 inches TL with no more than one cobia over 50 inches TL per boat.
-Gaffing for cobia is not allowed in Virginia; and all anglers fishing for cobia must obtain a Recreational Cobia Permit from the Virginia Marine Resources Commission and report all harvest and Atlantic cobia fishing activity.
+Effective April 1, 2017, the recreational harvest limits in Virginia state waters were one fish per person and three fish per vessel per day; the minimum size limit was 40 inches TL with no more than one cobia over 50 inches TL per vessel.
+Gaffing for cobia remains prohibited; and all anglers fishing for cobia must obtain a Recreational Cobia Permit from the Virginia Marine Resources Commission and report all harvest and Atlantic cobia fishing activity.
 In 2017, state waters were open from June 1 through September 15 (see: http://mrc.virginia.gov/regulations/fr510.shtm).